This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 TIPS

-• To remove hard water spots, mold & mildew, use solution of 1/4 cup dish soap, 2 cups warm water & 1 cup vinegar
+• To remove water spots, mold & mildew, use solution of 1/4 cup dish soap, 2 cups warm water & 1 cup vinegar

 • Use soft-bristle brush to clean tough dirt & stains